 These activities are also a great way to occupy and entertain children during school holidays, with the bonus of learning and exercise included with many of the water play activities included in this collection!

 Many of these activities are also suited to older kids who are already school-aged.
 Some may even appeal to teens and adults too, so the whole family can get involved and have some water fun!
 Plus they can help get kids more active too!

 Benefits of Water Play For Preschool Aged Children

-Many water play activities are excellent for the development of fine motor skills in preschool aged children, through the continual use of their fingers and hands as they engage in the different activities.
+Many water play activities are excellent for the development of fine motor skills in preschool-aged children, through the continual use of their fingers and hands as they engage in different activities.

 It is also a fantastic way to encourage problem-solving and learning through play.
 Kids can explore the way water interacts with different toys and substances, or they can observe the movement and impact water has as they attempt to manipulate it.
 Water is a perfect sensory activity for kids!